An Ode to Alcohol

 There is some truth to that.
 Although I've given more than two-thousand rides and most have been of the sober (or at least buzzed) variety.
 Which is largely due to my nearly religious cutoff time of 1 in the morning.
 I enjoy this job, and while there is more money to be made after midnight, I avoid the wee hours out of fear that I might no longer enjoy this job.
 People recalibrate their inhibitions when they're drunk.
 People vomit when they're drunk.
 I have been those people.

-Ron was painfully defeated, and I realized he was also inebriated once he slurred his first, "Fuckin Tom Brady."
-Ron let out a shoulder-shrugging sigh.
+Rick was painfully defeated, and I realized he was also inebriated once he slurred his first, "Fuckin Tom Brady."
+Rick let out a shoulder-shrugging sigh.
 "He's the Goddamn greatest."
-Ron took off his glasses and ran his fingers through the receding red stubble on his head.
+Rick took off his glasses and ran his fingers through the receding red stubble on his head.
 Then he quickly put his glasses back on and pointed his right index finger.
 "Fuck.
 That.
 Guy."
 He poked holes into the air to help punctuate each word.

 I've shared some of my encounters with drunks while having a beer or three with friends.
 They laugh out loud.
 They ask me why I don't share those stories on this site, instead of writing ad nauseam about Black Lives Matter.